ChickenNungets/IFSC-data-analysis/README.md

 # Data Analysis and Visualization

 The goal of this project was to create an interactive bar chart race showing the top competition climbers and how their [Elo-MMR](https://github.com/EbTech/Elo-MMR/blob/master/paper/EloMMR.pdf) ratings evolved over time.
-See elo.ipynb for more details on Elo-MMR implementation.
+See elo.ipynb for more details on Elo-MMR implementation. elo.ipynb loads the scraped data, cleans it, calculates elo and writes these calculations as output to a csv in the d3-viz folder.
 I used D3.js to create a dynamic visualization.

 Key features: